How to become an investor? If you’ve hitched your wagon to the Deep Dish caravan, this is a problem you’re going to be run into pretty quickly.

 It’s time to wrap our brains around the investing side of the equation.
 The first thing to know is there’s a huge payoff for getting started sooner rather than later.

 Check out what happens if you start investing from age 25:

 Like what you see?
-Let’s walk through the most important factors, then finish up with a recommendation for getting your feet wet.
+Let’s walk through the most important factors of investing, then finish up with a recommendation for getting your feet wet.

 As the graphic above shows, it’s crucial to take on some risk rather than let your money stagnate in the bank.
 The question is, how much?
 Everyone has a different tolerance for risk.